LaDawson/full-stack-project/README.md

 ### Bootstrap: https://getbootstrap.com/
 I used Bootstrap as the main framework for my website, it provided the website structure and layout.
 Also, it was used it was used to help the styling of the forms, nav bar and footer.
 I also used a base template provided by bootstrap to quickly set up the base.html template, which I then customized.
+I used bootstrap for the basic tables, buttons and the progress bars also.

 ### Google Fonts: https://fonts.google.com/
 This was used for the font of the text and titles.